mbtaco/discord-ai/RAILWAY-DEPLOYMENT.md

 4. **Slash commands not appearing:**
    - Run `npm run commands` to deploy commands
+   - **Quick fix**: Restart your Discord client to see commands immediately
-   - Wait up to 1 hour for global commands to propagate
+   - Alternative: Wait up to 1 hour for global commands to propagate automatically

 ### Useful Railway Commands: